Incomplete Recovery «Prev Next»

 6) Step 6: Perform a whole database backup after successful incomplete recovery.
 After you open the database with the RESETLOGS option, all the files are synchronized to the same number.
 Notice that the RESETLOGS option reset all the files to 1.
 It is important to perform a whole database backup after a successful incomplete recovery because this is the only valid backup if a recovery is required at a later time.

-Click the link below to review your understanding of incomplete database recovery steps.
+The following section reviews your understanding of incomplete database recovery steps.

 Incomplete Database Recovery Steps